vanshpreetsingh/Sms_Spam_Detection/README.md

 - [Dependencies](#dependencies)

 ## Overview
-The project aims to develop an SMS spam detection system that can effectively classify messages as spam or non-spam.
+The project aims to develop an **SMS spam detection** system that can effectively classify messages as spam or non-spam.
 This system utilizes natural language processing (NLP) techniques and machine learning algorithms to analyze and predict the nature of SMS messages.
-The project consists of two main components: a Jupyter notebook for building and evaluating the machine learning model, and a Streamlit web application for real-time spam detection.
+The project consists of two main components:
+- A **Jupyter Notebook** for building and evaluating the machine learning model
+- A **Streamlit Web Application** for real-time spam detection.

 ## Dataset
-The dataset used for this project is the "SMS Spam Collection" dataset from the UCI Machine Learning Repository.
+The dataset used for this project is the **"SMS Spam Collection" dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection)**.
 It consists of 5,572 SMS messages in English, categorized as either 'ham' (legitimate) or 'spam'.
 The dataset contains two columns:
 - `v1`: The label (ham or spam)
 - `v2`: The message content